Estimation of the Number of Spikes, Possibly Equal, in the High-Dimensional Case: Implementation issues and overview of simulation experiments

-Here we use $C=5$.
-In this more difficult situation, misestimation rates vanish much more slowly than in the left panel.

-In summary, these experiments have demonstrated the proposed estimator is able to find the number of factors in all the considered situations.
-In particular, when factor strengths are close or even equal, or close to the critical value, the algorithm remains consistent although the convergence rate becomes slower.
+There is no particular difference with the previous situation: when spikes are close or even equal, or near to the critical value, the estimator remains consistent although the convergence rate becomes slower.
+Overall, these experiments demonstrate that the proposed estimator is able to find the number of spikes.